cprimera/UDeltio/Phase1/README.md

 For private sub-communities inside the University, you can have private boards.
 Where only the members can see the posted notices.

 UDeltio will be a web application, allowing users to access the bulletin board from any where they want to.
-They will also receive push notifications for boards they have subscribed to.
+They will also receive notifications for boards they have subscribed to.

 ## Release & Iteration Planning